ballerkobe808/invest/README - 1 FINDING-RESEARCH PROPERTIES.md

 - Single/Multifamily Rentals with over 1.2% Rent to Value ratio (in the 50-120k range).
 - Solid Property Management - either in place or able to connect with some (So important!
 This is a make or break aspect - can make life terrible or awesome later)
 - Great Locations!!
 This is very important.
 I want somewhere that people will want to rent, and that will be easy to manage.
 Money on a spreadsheet is not money in your hand.
 One eviction could cost you thousands.
-Stay away from bad neighborhoods, high vacancy areas, Need a local's perspective here - the ageny ot property manager.
-It can be tempting to just look at numbers, but go for a lower ROI, but less headaches.
+Stay away from bad neighborhoods, high vacancy areas.
+Need a local's perspective here - the agent or property manager.
+It can be tempting to just look at numbers, but go for a lower ROI, and less headaches.
 Making a bad decision here can come back to bite you later (learn from other people's mistakes)

 ### 1.1.2.
 Finding the Deal

 #### PROCESS - Find a Good Agent

 Finding a quality Realtor to work with in the area you are looking for will be so vital to your success.
-One way is to look on Zillow (Zillow.com/agent-finder.) or yelp and send an email to the agent with the following information:
+One way is to look on Zillow (Zillow.com/agent-finder.) or Yelp and send an email to the agent with the following information:

 1. That you are an investor who understands real estate
 2. What specifically you are looking for